JuliaNLSolvers/Optim.jl/docs/src/dev/contributing.md

 Before submitting a pull request, please consider the following bullets:
 * Did you remember to provide tests for your changes?
 If not, please do so, or ask for help.
 * Did your change add new functionality?
 Remember to add a section in the documentation.
-* Did you change existing code in such a way that existing code might break?
+* Did you change existing code in a breaking way?
 Then remember to use Julia's deprecation tools to help users migrate to the new syntax.
 * Add a note in the NEWS.md file, so we can keep track of changes between versions.

 ### Adding a solver